alexthedar/React-ReportBuilder/README.md

 ##React Report

+*unfinished*

-This is a simple 2 page app which allows user to select a report and then display data in a table.
+Allows user to select report and then displays report in table.
+Built to learn React system and test how well React handles building of dynamic tables.